© 2017 Leo Salomaa

 Xenotactics is played in turns.
 When it's your turn you get to choose which model will be activated next.
 An activated model can spend up to 3 action points on actions.
 Moving or shooting costs one action point for instance.
 At the end of its activation a model has to make a quality roll for each action point spent.
 If 2 or more of the quality rolls fail, your turn ends and it becomes your opponents turn!

 Otherwise you can continue activating models.
 Repeat this until you roll two failures simultaneously or decide to pass the turn.
 A model can only become activated once per turn.
-If the active model is pinned down or taken out of action it still has to make a quality roll.
+If the active model is stunned or taken out of action it still has to make a quality roll.

 Spend only a single action point with each model to make sure every one gets to activate.